Corona measures and sector plans

 Which advice is still in place?

 Corona is still circulating in the Netherlands but many people suffer only mild symptoms.
-To keep the infection rate within bounds, the basic advice includes:
+Therefore, with corona, the same advice now applies to the flu and the common cold.
+For example:

 - Wash your hands often.